The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Conclusions and future work

 \section{Conclusions and future work}

-In this work, we presented the {\emph{boundary method}}, a new technique for approximating solutions to semi-discrete optimal transportation problems.
+In this work, we presented the boundary method, a new technique for approximating solutions to semi-discrete optimal transportation problems.
 We gave an algorithmic description and mathematical justification.
 As we showed, by tackling only the boundary of the regions to be transported, the method has very favorable scaling properties.
-Under the assumption that all computations are exact, we gave sharp convergence results and presented several examples to highlight performance of the method.
-We showed that accurate approximations of the partition regions and the Wasserstein distance can be obtained for a multitude of cost functions.
-Our future work will consider applications of the boundary method to fully continuous mass transportation problems, and consider the impact of estimated computations on convergence.
+Under the assumption that all computations are exact, we gave sharp convergence results for $p$-norms with $p \in (1,\,\infty)$, and we presented numerical examples supporting those convergence results.
+We showed that the boundary method can provide accurate approximations of the partition regions and \Was{} distance for a multitude of cost functions, including some that are not covered by our theorems: the $1$-norm, the $\infty$-norm, strictly convex non-norms such as the squared $2$-norm, concave non-norms such as $p$-functions with $p \in (0,\,1)$, and polynomial combinations of $p$-functions that are neither concave nor convex.
+As we also showed, even when partitioning fails, the boundary method can solve with accuracy and convergence comparable to the case where a partition exists.
+Our future work will consider applications of the boundary method to fully continuous mass transportation problems and the impact of estimated computations on convergence.